Ableton Live vs Logic Pro – Which Is Better? (2023)

 Key Differences Between Ableton Live and Logic Pro

-- Ableton Live comes in 3 different versions whereas Logic comes as one single version.
+• Ableton Live comes in 3 different versions, whereas Logic comes as one single version.
 Ableton has been steadily releasing three versions of their software, namely ‘Intro’ for beginners, ‘Standard’ for performing musicians, and ‘Suite’ for those with professional recording studio setups.
 Logic Pro, on the other hand, does not have different versions.
-The advantage of this is is that once you pay for the software, you have access to all its features.
+The advantage of this is that once you pay for the software, you have access to all its features.

-- If you are collaborating with someone and want to be in perfect sync with them, Ableton Live offers a ‘Link’ feature, which lets you share tempo information and be linked to each other if you are connected to the same wifi network.
+• If you are collaborating with someone and want to sync with them perfectly, Ableton Live offers a ‘Link’ feature, which lets you share tempo information and be linked to each other if you are connected to the same Wi-Fi network.

-- Ableton Live has been a go-to for live looping due to its large number of tightly compatible hardware MIDI controllers such as Ableton Push 2, AKAI APC 40 mkii, and Novation Launchpad.
-Though many third-party MIDI control surfaces work very well with Logic Pro, Apple’s officially supported external controller for Logic Pro is in the form of an iOS app called the “Logic Remote App”.
+• Ableton Live has been a go-to for live looping due to its many tightly compatible hardware MIDI controllers, such as Ableton Push 3, AKAI APC 40 MKII, and Novation Launchpad.
+Though many third-party MIDI control surfaces work very well with Logic Pro, Apple’s officially supported external controller for Logic Pro is in the form of an iOS app called the “Logic Remote App.”

 Prices

-Ableton Live and Logic Pro both include future minor updates for free when buying their software (e.g. If you buy version 11, then you’ll get versions 11.2, 11.3, 11.4, for free).
-Major versions of the software (e.g. Version 12) will require an upgrade fee, but these are generally far cheaper than buying the product from scratch.
+Ableton Live and Logic Pro both include future minor updates for free when buying their software (e.g., If you buy version 12, you’ll get versions 12.2, 12.3, and 12.4, etc. for free).
+Major software versions (e.g., Version 13) will require an upgrade fee, but these are generally far cheaper than buying the product from scratch.

 Arrangement Views

-For those who are using a DAW for the first time, the visual layout of Logic Pro is easy to navigate through.
+For those using a DAW for the first time, the visual layout of Logic Pro is easy to navigate.
 It follows a horizontal timeline.
 The clearly defined icons in the sound library help you make quick decisions so you can start writing or playing music efficiently.

 Session And Loop-Based Views

-Ableton Live was developed in 2001 by Bernt Roggendorf and Gerhard Behles with the additional objective of it being a live performance tool apart from recording capabilities.
-This is why the user has the option to choose from 2 very different views, the ‘Session’ view, and the ‘Arrangement’ view.
+Ableton Live was developed in 2001 by Bernt Roggendorf and Gerhard Behles with the additional objective of being a live performance tool apart from recording capabilities.
+This is why the user can choose from 2 very different views, the ‘Session View’ and the ‘Arrangement View.’

-The Session view is grid-based.
-One can arrange and trigger samples and loops, known as “clips” in any sequence they desire.
-The Session view also has provisions for a mixer with individual faders and knobs to control volume, reverb, and delay.
+The Session View is grid-based.
+One can arrange and trigger samples and loops, known as “clips,” in any desired sequence.
+The Session View also has provisions for a mixer with individual faders and knobs to control volume, reverb, and delay.

-With its 10.5 update, Logic Pro introduced a ‘Live Loops’ feature which enables the user to trigger loops and mix and match them.
-But the workflow is not as smooth as it is on Ableton Live.
-To make any changes to your mix, you will have to manually select the tracks and make adjustments individually.
-So while in theory, this is a fun new feature that lets you play around with the arrangement before you decide on what you would like to record, it does not make a lot of sense if you were to use this DAW for a live performance.
+With its 10.5 update, Logic Pro introduced a ‘Live Loops’ feature, enabling users to trigger loops and mix and match them.
+However, the workflow is not as smooth as on Ableton Live.
+To make any changes to your mix, you will have to select the tracks and make adjustments individually manually.
+So, while in theory, this is a fun new feature that lets you play around with the arrangement before you decide on what you would like to record, it does not make a lot of sense if you were to use this DAW for a live performance.

 C.P.U.
 Usage